Several stolen service seals returned to Spanish Fort Veterans Memorial Cemetery - NewsBreak

 ESCAMBIA COUNTY, Fla.
 (WKRG) — After recusing himself from every single Matthew Banks and Jesse LaCoste contractor cases, the Escambia County Board of Commissioners voted 4-1 to remove Larry Downs Jr., from its Contractor Competency Board.
 Downs said during the public forum and before the board voted that he was not going to resign, and […]

 FORT LAUDERDALE, Fla.
-(AP) — When Florida Highway Patrol troopers arrived at a crash scene in the Panhandle this summer, they found a 23-year-old Navy officer dead at the wheel with neck wounds that initially looked like a possible shooting.
-A trooper later messaged the U.S. National Highway Traffic...
+(AP) — Florida Highway Patrol troopers who arrived at a crash scene in Pensacola this summer found a 23-year-old Navy officer dead at the wheel with neck wounds that initially looked like a possible shooting.
+A trooper later messaged the U.S. National Highway Traffic Safety Administration...

 Atlanta Magazine